grammyjs/website/site/docs/hosting/vps.md

 The first method is convenient when getting to know PM2.
 However, during deployment, you should use the second method, which is what we did in our case.

-On our server, in the directory where the bot assembly is stored, there is a file `ecosystem.config.js` with the following contents:
+Create a `ecosystem.config.js` file on the server in the directory where the bot build is stored with the following content:

 ```js
 module.exports = {